lfuelling/esx_redpill/README.md

 As I stated above this is neither finished nor fully thought out.
 Things might change until 1.0 is released and as of right now, it's pretty much unplayable and using it only makes sense if you want to report bugs or help developing.

-These devnotes are for ideas I have (ie. they are nto final).
+These devnotes are for ideas I have (ie. they are not final).
 For real plans, please see the open issues on GitHub.

 ### Hacking